ibexa/documentation-developer/docs/guide/search/extend_elasticsearch.md

 ### Custom result extractor

-You also need to create a result extractor, implementing `Ibexa\Platform\Contracts\ElasticSearchEngine\Query\AggregationResultExtractor`, that transforms raw aggregation results from Elasticsearch into `AggregationResult` objects:
+You also need to create a result extractor, implementing `Ibexa\Contracts\ElasticSearchEngine\Query\AggregationResultExtractor`, that transforms raw aggregation results from Elasticsearch into `AggregationResult` objects:

 ``` php